• Skip to primary navigation

 Assembly

-• Take one chocolate wafer and spread the bottom with a little more than 1 tablespoon of the filling.
+• Take one chocolate wafer and spread the bottom with a little more than 1 tbsp of the filling.
 Top with another wafer cookie.

 • Repeat with all the cookies and the filling.